FeatureBaseDB/www/content/docs/glossary.md

 # Glossary

 <strong id="column">Column:</strong> Columns are the fundamental horizontal data axis within Pilosa.
-Columns are global to all Frames within a DB.
+Columns are global to all Frames within a Index.

 <strong id="row">Row:</strong> Rows are the fundamental vertical data axis within Pilosa.
-They are namespaced to each Frame within a DB.
+They are namespaced to each Frame within a Index.

-<strong id="bit">Bit:</strong> A bit is the intersection of a Row and Column
+<strong id="bit">Bit:</strong> A bit is the intersection of a Row and Column.

 <strong id="bitmap">Bitmap:</strong> The on-disk and in-memory representation of a Row.